norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 The set of independent variables can be broken down into logical subsets

 * The usual demographics are entered first (age, gender, ethnicity)
-* A set of variables that other studies have shown to affect the dependent variable
+* A set of variables that other studies have shown to affect the dependent variable (effect modifiers)
-* A third set of variables that _could_ be associated but the relationship has not yet been examined.
+* A third set of variables that _could_ be associated but the relationship has not yet been examined. (precision variables)

 Partially model-driven regression analysis and partially an exploratory analysis.